Associate Professor of Chemistry

 Ethinylestradiol is one of many pharmaceutical contaminants found in waste water.
 Dr. Gregory investigates the degradation of ethinylestradiol by white-rot fungus.
 Analysis of the degradation products are performed using LC-MS. 1H NMR analysis of the breakdown can be used in the determination of these products produced from the degradation process.

-Dr. Gregory also serves as the Director of Diversity and Intercultural Initiatives.
-She serves as the advisor of Delta Sigma Theta Sorority, Inc. and Student Members of the American Chemical Society.
+Dr. Gregory also serves as the advisor of Delta Sigma Theta Sorority, Inc. and Student Members of the American Chemical Society.

 During her spare time Dr. Gregory enjoys spending time with her family; her husband, Shawn, her daughter, Shawnise and her adult step-son, Shawn.

 - Ph.D., Georgia Institute of Technology

 - Bosworth, B. G.; Small, B. C.; Gregory, D., Kim, J.; Black, S.; Jerrett, A. Effects of rested-harvest using the anesthetic AQUI-S ™ on channel catfish, Ictalurus punctatus , physiology and fillet quality.
 Aquaculture2007, 262, 302-318.

 - Gregory, D.J.; Waldbieser, G.C.; Bosworth, B.G.
 Cloning and characterization of myogenic regulatory genes in three Ictalurid species.
 Animal Genetics 2004, 35, 425-430.

 - Henderson, P.T.; Jones (Gregory), D.; Hampikian, G.; Kan, Y.; Schuster, G. B. Long distance charge transport in duplex DNA: the phonon-assisted polaron-like hopping mechanims.
 Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.
 1999, 96, 8353-8358.